jreaso/handson-ml/.ipynb_checkpoints/README-checkpoint.md

 A lot of the notes I make here are directly taken from the book, and many of the notebooks are using code directly from the book.

+Please see the official [handson-ml3](https://github.com/ageron/handson-ml3) repo for the book where the original code and official exercise solutions are.

 ## Chapters Progress

  **Part I: The Fundamentals of Machine Learning**